Genez-io/genezio-landing-page/new-landing/src/posts/genezio-vs-semrush.md

 ### 7. Security, scalability, and pricing

-Genezio is SOC 2 Type II certified, supporting enterprise-grade security with features for managing multiple brands globally.
+Genezio is SOC 2 Type II and ISO 27001 certified, with SSO/SAML, supporting enterprise-grade security with features for managing multiple brands globally.
 Its pricing is shaped by the engines, markets, and volume you actually need.

 Semrush’s pricing is multi-layered, starting around $199/month but requiring multiple expensive add-ons for full AI marketing capability, making budgeting complex especially for SMBs.